5 ways Donald Trump could ruin your lunch in 2017

 • The Fight for $15 heats up.
 The movement to raise wages for low-income workers—the bulk of whom toil in the food and farm industries—flowered in the Obama years, generally with the support of the president.
 It will be fascinating to see how the movement reacts to a new president who insists US workers are overpaid, and whose chosen labor secretary, Andrew Puzder, is a fast-food magnate who opposes minimum-wage hikes and whose company has been accused repeatedly of withholding overtime pay.
 Fight for $15, a campaign financed by the Service Employees International Union to improve wages for fast-food and other low-wage workers, has vowed to expand its reach "beyond the urban working poor" and target a broader range of "working-class Americans frustrated by an economy that is no longer producing the middle-class jobs they or their parents once held," the New York Times reports.
 On November 29, Fight for $15 organized protests and work stoppages across the country, resulting in scores of arrests, Reuters reports.
 Expect more of the same—as well as more efforts to raise minimum wages at the state and local levels.

 • The internal Trump battle over immigration.
 Trump ran as a xenophobe, vowing to expel millions of people and build a wall to block Mexicans from crossing the border.
 But his top agriculture advisers have been pleading with him to "overhaul immigration laws in a way that protects farm workers already in the U.S., while ensuring employers can reliably hire new workers, since U.S. agribusinesses face major labor shortages," as Politico recently reported.
 And as a fast-food exec, Department of Labor appointee Puzder comes from an industry that relies heavily on immigrant labor.
 "I have firsthand knowledge of the vital role immigrants play in growing US businesses, spurring innovation and creating jobs," he wrote in a 2013 op-ed for the San Diego Union-Tribune.
 Puzder went on to defend the Dream Act, which has provided conditional permanent residency to immigrants who arrived in the United States as minors and graduate from US high schools.
 He even called for "legislation that creates a path, perhaps an arduous one, to a form of legal status for undocumented immigrants," because "as a nation, we're never going to deport more than 10 million people with families, friends, jobs and homes in our communities."
-So within the Trump White House and in the GOP-dominated Congress, anti-immigration zealots will be pushing one way, and immigration-reliant business interests will be pushing the other.
+So within the Trump White House and in the GOP-dominated Congress, anti-immigrant zealots will be pushing one way, and immigration-reliant business interests will be pushing the other.